HaxeFlixel/flixel-docs/documentation/02_handbook/12-android.html.md

 The Android target makes use of a chain of frameworks to compile your native Android game from Haxe code.
 OpenFL uses the [Hxcpp](http://lib.haxe.org/p/hxcpp) and the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) specifically so no virtual machine is involved.

+To set up android, run `lime setup android` after installing HaxeFlixel.
+You can choose to download necessary components (eg. Android SDK and NDK) or use existing installations.

 The Haxe compiler uses its ```cpp``` target to compile your ```Haxe``` code for the [LibSDL](http://libsdl.org) OpenGL library so that the Android NDK can then use this "native-code" for your Android game.
 You can read more about the Android NDK from Google [here](http://developer.android.com/tools/sdk/ndk/index.html), however this process is completely automated by [OpenFL](http://openfl.org).
 Android is part of the cpp group of targets and when developers mention ```cpp``` the topic may be relevant to HaxeFlixel Android.

 With [OpenFL](http://openfl.org) using native-code and OpenGL with [LibSDL](http://libsdl.org), the rendering methods are different to where Flixel started with Flash.
 Android uses GPU accelerated Texture Batching for the best possible performance on mobile devices.